Sustainable and responsible investing

 SPF has an active engagement program.
 We want to encourage companies to make progress on social and sustainability issues.
 We do this in 2 ways: proactively and reactively.

 The objective for proactive engagement is to simultaneously encourage multiple companies (often within a given sector) to make further improvements.
 Reactive engagement focuses on influencing one company.
-We have entrusted engagement to Columbia Threadneedle Investments (CTI), who acts as an engagement party on behalf of a number of institutional investors.
+For companies that do not respond satisfactorily within the prior set period, SPF has established an escalation policy which may lead to divestment in the company concerned.
+SPF has outsourced engagement to Columbia Threadneedle Investments (CTI).
+CTI acts as an engagement party on behalf of a number of institutional investors.
 Our engagement program focuses on real estate and other shares and holdings in the company bond portfolios investment grades and high yields.

-In 2022, CTI held discussions with 442 companies from SPF’s portfolio in 39 countries.
-This led to a positive change 164 times.
-CTI achieved these milestones on topics including climate change, employment conditions, company governance, and health.
+In 2023, CTI held discussions with companies from SPF’s portfolio in 39 countries.
+This led to a positive change 74 times.
+CTI achieved these results on topics including climate change, employment conditions, company governance and health.

 Voting Policy and Corporate Governance